mgedmin/ShoppingList/README.rst

 ShoppingList README
 ===================

-Small web-based shopping list application for me.
+Small web-based shopping list application for me:

+* There is one and only one shopping list per deployment
+* It can be accessed (and edited) from multiple browsers, desktop and mobile
+* There are no user accounts and no access control (but you can use Apache's)
+* There are no update notifications yet: you have to manually reload the page to see the changes if anyone else edited it

 Running a development version